alvinjo/SterlingRoundUp/README.md

 ## User Workflow
 1. Uncle Iroh wants to round up all the transactions from the past week and add it to a specific savings goal
 2. Iroh sends a request to this Round Up API providing his account and savings space id
-3. The Round Up service takes this request, creates an asynch job and responds with a 202 and a job id
+3. The Round Up service takes this request, creates an asynch job (check if existing in DLQ) and responds with a 202 and a job id
 4. The job processes asynchronously.
 It fetches Irohs transactions from the last week, rounds them up, calculates the difference and makes the required transaction from his account
 5. Once complete, the job status is updated.
 6. Uncle Iroh wants to check if the round up has completed and so makes a request to the jobs endpoint.